 When you commence or return to study, it’s not only the course fees that add up.
 The extra time off work you need to take, the child care expenses, and other costs of making the transition to your new world all need to be covered.
 Depending on what age and stage of life you’re in, the Government offers different income support payments through Centrelink to help ease the burden for families; and it’s worth checking up on all your entitlements, as your income, expenses and situation all changes when you add study into the equation.
 The Department of Human Services’ interactive Payment Finder tool is a really handy place to start your search.

-If you have kids, definitely take a look at the Child Care Rebate (available for all working families) and the Child Care Benefit (income tested), and the Jobs, Education and Training Child Care Fee Assistance scheme, all of which can help to cover the costs of child care while your family balances work and study.
-Don’t forget to double-check your eligibility for other family benefits such as the Family Tax Benefits Part A and B, as your entitlements may change if you reduce work income to undertake study.
+If you have kids, definitely take a look at the Child Care Subsidy scheme that can help cover the costs of child care while your family balances work and study.
+Don’t forget to double-check your eligibility for other family benefits such as the Family Tax Benefits Part A and B, as your entitlements may change if you reduce your work income to undertake study.

 There may also be income support payments available to you as a student, especially if you are studying full time.
 Check out your eligibility for allowances such as Austudy, Abstudy, Youth Allowance and other special payments for students with the Student Income Support Eligibility Information Tool at the Australian Government’s Study Assist website.